 Orla Gallagher, Director of Development, UCD Foundation: ” We are immensely grateful to the ongoing philanthropic support and generosity of Intel in continuing to provide life-changing opportunities to talented students.
 The success of the Intel Scholarship Programme is best illustrated by those who have already graduated, through their careers and post-graduate success.
 The Scholars are ambassadors for their generation and role models for the entire university community.”

 UCD President, Professor Andrew Deeks added: “Intel has been very supportive of UCD over the last number of years, and we are most grateful for that support.
 I am delighted that we are further building on what is already a very strong partnership.”

 UCD Foundation will be running its Spring Calling Campaign starting 27 January.

-It will be a six – eight week campaign with the possibility of full time winter work for top performers.
+It will be a six – eight week campaign with the possibility of full time summer work for top performers.
 We are seeking up to 100 enthusiastic students to join the team.
-Callers are paid €9.80 per hour.
+Callers are paid €9.80 per hour (Rising to €10.10 from 1 February 2020).
 Callers who have previously worked for the Calling Campaign have found it a worthwhile experience where they learn techniques which can be applied both to sales and fundraising and enhance their current skill set, help a very worthy cause and also meet and speak with a broad range of interesting people (which includes your fellow student callers!)

 The role of student callers: